justmelson/Master_Thesis/README.md

-# Nonlinear endogenoues learning model
+# Nonlinear endogenous learning model
 This repository contains a Pyomo based constrained nonlinear optimisation program.
 The program optimises the capacity expansion of a one-node system and implements the concept of experience curves to calculate technology costs endogenously in the optimisation.

 ## Guide